Financial aid for which you may qualify:

 Exact costs vary by in-state vs. out of state, living on campus or off.
 Click here to see how tuition, books and fee, and room and board might add up for you.
 We think you’ll agree that New Mexico Highlands is a great value for the investment.

-Meet the Financial Aid Office – they’re here to help!
+Meet the Office of Financial Aid and Scholarships – they’re here to help!

 New Mexico Highlands University is committed to helping all students attain an affordable education.
-The Financial Aid Office awards funding to as many qualified students as possible.
+The Office of Financial Aid and Scholarships awards funding to as many qualified students as possible.
 Using a combination of family support, grants, loans, work programs, and scholarships, we work so that each student has a personalized financial aid package.

 Students apply for federal and state student aid programs, including Pell Grants, federal and state supplemental grants, Perkins Loans, and Stafford Loans by completing a Free Application for Federal Student Aid, commonly referred to as the FAFSA.
 The Financial Aid Office also awards the New Mexico Legislative Lottery Scholarship for all recent graduates of New Mexico high schools and GED recipients as applicable, as well as other state, Highlands Foundation and university scholarships.